AWS App Runner vs Elastic Beanstalk: Differences Compared

 Great question.
 It simply rolls back to the previous version of the instance.
 If the health check fails to return back with a success, App Runner will gracefully roll back to the previous image, avoid downtime and send any notifications that you have setup.

-You will not experience any down-time with App Runner whenever you are deploying new versions into the platform even when things fail
+You will not experience any downtime with App Runner whenever you are deploying new versions into the platform, even when things fail

 Pros & Cons of App Runner